o-ran-sc/nonrtric-rapp-healthcheck/README.md

 To see the web page, navigate to `localhost:9990/stats`.
 The page refreshes itself with the same interval as the script uses.

+To stop PMS and the simulators, run the `stop.sh` script.

 ## License